 Now if you're looking for work that is authentic and honest about its roots, you've come to the right place!
-I enjoy choreographing on dancers in brand new or well established programs.
+I enjoy choreographing on dancers in programs of all kinds.
 In general, I do most of my work where there is a need for new information on hip hop.
 My work fits a wide range of dancers and can exist anywhere between easy fun and seriously competitive.
-That's why I've had my work put in every kind of performance.
 My choreography aims to teach approachable movement while maintaining the identity of the genre your dancers look to perform.

 A Cheaper alternative to consider